avocode/electron-windows-autoupdate/README.md

 Of course `Squirrel` is a Windows application, that's why you still need some runtime.
 On Linux or Mac you can simply use Wine.

-I would this perfect tutorial how to install Wine on the mac via `brew`: [https://www.davidbaumgold.com/tutorials/wine-mac/](https://www.davidbaumgold.com/tutorials/wine-mac/).
+I would follow this perfect tutorial on how to install Wine on the mac via `brew`: [https://www.davidbaumgold.com/tutorials/wine-mac/](https://www.davidbaumgold.com/tutorials/wine-mac/).

 The update process itself is based on `.nupkg` packages which is a binary format similar to `.zip` and holds source code of your application.